Offset-official/Nautilus-One/README.md

 # Offset AUV

-Contains collection of ROS2 packages for the AUV developed by team Offset.
+Contains collection of ROS2 packages for the SAUVC competition AUV.

 ## Installation